gr-grey/proto1/_posts/2023-04-08-my-first-marathon.md

 I ran the first 10 miles along the Schulkyll river trail by myself, and met up with a friend at around 8:30, we ran together for about 6 miles, ended up back at Penn's chemistry department building (where my office is).

-I used my office as a service station (this is why I brought my Penn card, to get into the building), where I had some water, electrolyte, a banana sponsored by (stolen from) my roommate, and a energy bar.
+I used my office as a service station (this is why I brought my Penn card, to get into the building), where I had some water, electrolyte, a banana sponsored by (stolen from) my roommate, and an energy bar.
 I drank, ate, used the bathroom quickly, and went back to Schulkyll to finish the last 10 miles.

 I did not bring water with me, as I know I'd pass a water fountain on the trail at about 9 mile and 23 mile mark, and I get to drink at 16 mile at my office, so it worked out fine.